BirminghamConservatoire/IntegraLive/documentation/markdown/module-development-quickstart/module-development-quickstart.md

 **OS X:** [download the Module Creator.dmg](http://sourceforge.net/projects/integralive/files/), mount the DMG, and drag the “Module Creator.app” to the Applications folder.

 **Windows:** the Module Creator is bundled with the main Integra Live installer.
 To install, [download the Integra Live.msi](http://sourceforge.net/projects/integralive/files/), double-click the .msi file and follow the on-screen instructions.
-Once installed, the Module Creator will be available from via the Start Menu.
+Once installed, the Module Creator will be available via the Start Menu.

 ### Creating a Module